McMath History, Family Crest & Coats of Arms

 - Geo.
 McMath, aged 23, who landed in America from Scotland, in 1902

-- Agnes McMath, aged 21, who emigrated to America from Derry, Ireland, in 1907
+- Agnes McMath, aged 21, who immigrated to America from Derry, Ireland, in 1907

-- Jessie McMath, aged 26, who emigrated to America from Girvan, Scotland, in 1907
+- Jessie McMath, aged 26, who immigrated to America from Girvan, Scotland, in 1907

 - Agnes McMath, aged 26, who landed in America from Girvan, Scotland, in 1909